Selwyn Lloyd: Suez crisis

-There were two Cabinets on Friday 2 November.
-The USA sidestepped the Anglo-French veto on the UN Security Council by obtaining an overwhelming vote for a ceasefire in the General Assembly.
-The Cabinet agreed that even in the event of a ceasefire between Egypt and Israel, Anglo-French forces should still seize the Canal in a policing role until UN forces were able to take up the baton (Macleod and Heathcoat Amory were doubtful).
+Nasser proclaimed martial law and mobilisation in Egypt.
+In an emergency session of the UN, Dulles' motion for a ceasefire was vetoed by Britain.
+Nutting resigned because of the breach of the 1954 Treaty, the Tripartite Treaty and the UN Charter.
+Lloyd resisted the temptation to join him and continued to ask questions about military logistics at Cabinet.
+The US sidestepped the Anglo-French veto on the UN Security Council by obtaining an overwhelming vote for a ceasefire in the General Assembly.
+The Cabinet agreed that even in the event of a ceasefire between Egypt and Israel, Anglo-French forces should still seize the Canal in a policing role until UN forces were able to take up the baton.
 At the 4.30pm Cabinet, records for which were closed until 2007, Lloyd was concerned about the effect on Britain's Arab client states of being seen to be too closely linked to Israel.
 Eden spoke about the conditions which would be necessary for the UN to take over the peacekeeping job at the canal.
 At the 9.30pm Cabinet Lloyd reported on the problem of arms exports to Israel, and reported that he had been asked by BP whether or not to divert a cargo of aviation fuel currently intended for Israel.
 At Cabinet on Friday 2 November Lloyd suggested that in the event of oil sanctions Britain might have to occupy Kuwait and Qatar.
 On Saturday 3 November Lloyd was shouted down in the House of Commons, in a debate so rowdy that the Speaker had to suspend the session.

 By the weekend of 3–4 November, fighting between Israel and Egypt had largely ceased.
 Lloyd called Sunday 4 November "one of the most dramatic days in the whole of the Suez Crisis".
 He spent the whole day at 10 Downing Street, first in private talks with Eden, during which he advised that to call off the operation at this late stage would lead to "dreadful consequences".
 Afterwards Lloyd rang Gladwyn Jebb in Paris and asked him to arrange a further meeting with Pineau, Bourges-Manoury and Jebb himself.
 There was then a meeting of the Egypt Committee at 12.30pm.
-Lloyd reported that the USA had not pushed for a vote on her UN General Assembly resolution, but that resolutions calling for a UN peacekeeping force had been proposed by Canada and by a group of African and Asian countries.
+Lloyd reported that the US had not pushed for a vote on her UN General Assembly resolution, but that resolutions calling for a UN peacekeeping force had been proposed by Canada and by a group of African and Asian countries.
 Lloyd advised that Britain should respond to the Canadian but not to the Afro-Asian ultimatum, but warned of the threat of oil sanctions.
 There was a second meeting of the Egypt Committee at 3.30pm, at which Lloyd passed on the warning of the British Ambassador to Iraq that Britain had to condemn Israeli aggression in order to preserve her status in Arab eyes.
 He also raised the question of what would happen if both Israel and Egypt agreed to a ceasefire before British and French troops had gone in.
 There was then a meeting of the full Cabinet at 6.30pm, at which the decision to invade Egypt was taken.
 Butler, Kilmuir and Heathcoat Amory wanted to postpone the paratroop landings for 48 hours, while Salisbury, Buchan-Hepburn and Monckton (the latter of whom hinted that he might resign) wanted to postpone indefinitely.
 Lloyd was among the majority of the 18 present who wanted to push ahead with the invasion.
 Throughout the meetings that day the Trafalgar Square demonstration had been audible outside.